Extension of the spine: It is good. It’s bad.

 the lumbar spine.
 (5) Extension escalated pressures in the lumbar

-spine to 1250 mmHg (the highest amount the transducer could measure).
+spine to 1250 mmHg (the most the transducer could measure).

-(4) Reducing intradiscal pressures and back pain is what
+(4) Dropping intradiscal pressures and back pain is what

 Minster Chiropractic Center aims to do for its Minster back pain